pfdubois/BridgeBidding/source/AdvancedSlam.rst

 .. _pick_a_slam:

 .. index::
+   !single: Pick-A-Slam
-   pair: convention; pick-a-slam
+   single: convention; Pick-A-Slam
-   pair: 5N;pick-a-slam
+   single: 5N; Pick-A-Slam

 When we have not agreed on a suit but you determine that the partnership has the points to be in slam, a jump bid of 5N is a great alternative to just